The significance of a dog’s dry nose

 dog sniffing

-The reality is that a dog with a warm, dry nose can be either sick or well, and likewise a dog with a cool, moist nose can be either too.
+The reality is that a dog with a warm, dry nose can be either sick or well, and likewise a dog with a cool, moist nose can be too.
 A dogs nose is also a really poor indicator of their internal body temperature.

-A moist nose is due to:
+A moist nose is likely due to:

 (1) dogs licking their noses and